 I am a postdoctoral researcher at the Institute for Microeconomics of the University of Bonn.

-My main research interests are Microeconomic Theory, Mechanism Design, Game Theory and Auction Theory.
+My research interest is Microeconomic Theory, in particular Information Economics, Mechanism Design, Social Learning, and Auction Theory.

-Imitation perfection - a simple rule to prevent discrimination in procurement, R&R American Economic Journal: Microeconomics (first author, joint with Nicolas Fugger, Vitali Gretschko and Achim Wambach)
+Imitation perfection - a simple rule to prevent discrimination in procurement, American Economic Journal: Microeconomics, 2020 (first author, with Nicolas Fugger, Vitali Gretschko and Achim Wambach)